rubenbarbosa2023/rubenbarbosa2023/README.md

-### Hi there 👋, Rúben Barbosa
+### Hi there 👋, Rúben Barbosa here
-#### Developer and Tech Enthusiast
+#### Developer, Engineering Student and Tech Enthusiast

-I'm from Portugal, and I'm mainly interested in OOP Projects as well as arduino kind of stuff.
-I really like Java and I´m looking forward to work with it in my career

-Skills: Python / C# / .NET / SQL

-Grinding to learn : HTML, CSS and JS
+I'm from Portugal, and I have at the moment a strong base in test automation, OOP and managing DB's

+Trying to be a network engineer